-Tintype presents seven or eight exhibitions a year, alongside related artist-led events, talks and performances.
-Initiatives that began as an experiment have become part of Tintype’s ongoing program.
-Once a year an artist is offered the gallery as a project space leading to a subsequent show.
-Tintype has developed the Essex Road project, an annual commission for eight moving-image artists to make short films that are a response to the mile-long street on which the gallery is based.
-The films are back-projected into the gallery window so it becomes a public screen.
+Tintype had a history of presenting exhibitions and organising events that had a strong element of public engagement.
+Initiatives that began as an experiment became part of the gallery’s ongoing program.
+Tintype developed the Essex Road project, an annual commission for eight moving-image artists to make short films that were a response to the mile-long street on which the gallery is based.
+The films were back-projected into the gallery window so it became a public screen.
 In August, when the gallery was closed, an artist was invited to use the gallery’s large glass window to install a work.
+Tintype offered a project space to an artist once a year – an opportunity for bold experimentation.

-Tintype has a curious osmotic relationship with London’s small trades and businesses; from its birth in a converted furriers in Redchurch Street, Shoreditch, to the old jewellery quarter of Hatton Garden, and finally to the gallery’s permanent home, an old haberdashery shop on Essex Road in Islington.
+Tintype had a curious osmotic relationship with London’s small trades and businesses; from its birth in a converted furriers in Redchurch Street, Shoreditch, to the old jewellery quarter of Hatton Garden, and finally to the gallery’s permanent home, an old haberdashery shop on Essex Road in Islington.
 The shop was called Sew Fantastic, next door to Get Stuffed, a famous taxidermist, opposite Steve Hatt, probably the most popular fishmongers in London.

 The gallery was started by Teresa Grimes and Pat Treasure in 2010.